 IGCSEs

-IGCSEs in EBACC subjects are included in these statistics despite in some cases being no longer approved in the school performance tables.
-This is for two main reasons.
-Firstly, the aim of these statistics is to measure overall attainment at 19 consistently over a long period of time, and secondly because IGCSEs count for the prior attainment criteria in the maths and English condition of funding.
+International GCSE's (IGCSEs) in English Baccalaureate (EBacc) subjects are included in these statistics despite in some cases being no longer approved in the school performance tables.
+This is for two main reasons, the aim of these statistics is to measure overall attainment at 19 consistently over a long period of time, and secondly because IGCSEs count for the prior attainment criteria in the maths and English condition of funding (opens in a new tab).
 Therefore, if they were removed from the maths and English qualifications it would give an inaccurate picture of how many pupils need to continue studying these subjects, and of the impact of the funding policy changes.
 IGCSEs in EBacc subjects also are counted when deriving the achievement of overall level 2 measures.

 Special Educational Needs (SEN)